How to uninstall the PowerMyMac application?

 Damage | Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance. |

-Wise Mac Care, PowerSuite and Osx Uninstaller are the names of other more or less similar PUAs.
-It is recommended not to trust apps of this kind, especially if they are not free.
-Such apps may not fix any detected errors, remove issues, eliminate malware, etc., or be useful in some other way.
-It is advised to use only reputable apps.
+Wise Mac Care, PowerSuite and Osx Uninstaller are the names of other similar PUAs.
+You are advised against trusting apps of this kind, especially if they are not free.
+They will not fix any detected errors, remove issues, or eliminate malware.
+You are advised to use only reputable apps.

 How did potentially unwanted applications install on my computer?